 All the naming and metadata work was done in Soundminer.
 Like a heavy stone falls off my shoulders when I load the files into Soundminer and see the final structure of the library being implemented.
 I feel special pleasure while I embed photos into the artwork field.
 And then there is the cover, designed by Natalya.
-It feels like an album cover in of vinyl or CD era, a cover as the essential part of an album’s concept.
+It feels like an album cover from a vinyl or CD era, a cover as the essential part of an album’s artistic concept.

 And then there is this thrill of releasing it to the public and waiting for feedback.
 I really need you feedback, my friends and colleagues.

 Did I try to talk to the wolves? – Yes, sometimes I started asking them in Russian to howl or to produce some sound and then I thanked them.
 Did I try to howl myself to start them howling?
 Yes, I had seen Anastasia, the shelter founder, doing that, and tried myself.
 Not that I was pretending I am a wolf, I was just trying to communicate.
 When I listen back to my howls in the studio, I find them ridiculous, but at the end of the week in the shelter the wolves sometimes answered me.
 These wolves just spend time and communicate with humans.
 It seems to me that they learnt to understand our language much better than we understand theirs.